poanetwork/hbbft/tests/README.md

 1. the adversary is given a chance to re-order<sup>1</sup> the message queue,
 1. the next message in the queue is delivered to its destination node (if the node is non-faulty) or the adversary (if the node is faulty),
-1. all messages from the resulting step are queued again,
+1. all messages from the resulting step are queued,
 1. and the resulting step (or error) is returned.

 If there were no messages to begin with, `None` is returned instead.